ethstorage/es-node/SETUP.md

 ```sh
 curl -s http://127.0.0.1:32787/eth/v1/beacon/blocks/1 | jq -r '.data.message.body.execution_payload.timestamp'
 ```
-And you will get a integer representing the timestamp of the first slot.
+And you will get an integer representing the timestamp of the first slot.
 Replace the old value of the `--l1.beacon-based-time` flag in the `run.sh` with this value:
 ```sh
 --l1.beacon-based-time <timestamp> \
 ```